zakuArbor/blog/_posts/programming/2021-06-29-variable-len-arr.md

 during runtime came as a shock to me.

-Variable length arrays came into C starting from C99 standard (hence not suitable for anyone who works on legacy systems or in projects that follow C89 standard.
+Variable length arrays came into C starting from C99 standard (hence not suitable for anyone who works on legacy systems or in projects that follow C89 standard).
 To illustrate, here's an example of an array whose size is dependent on the variable `len` whose value is set to any number passed as an argument to the program.
 Hence, the length of the array is not known during compiled time.